LSU Tigers and Lady Tigers: Athletic facilities

-Occupying and renovating the former W.T.
-"Dub" Robinson Stadium in 2019; LSU Beach Volleyball now plays in the heart of LSU's campus.
-The revitalization of the previous tennis facility, originally built in 1970, will give the Tigers every opportunity they need to continue growing to new heights.
+Occupying the renovated former W.T.
+"Dub" Robinson Stadium starting in 2019; LSU Beach Volleyball now plays in the repurposed former home of LSU tennis originally built in 1970.
 The new stadium features six competition courts with 24-inch deep sand.
 The courts are state-of-the-art in sand permeability subsurface drainage and sand quality with a smooth sand to concrete transition.
 They feature an underground irrigation and wetting system that will facilitate competition play during hot days, cooling the sand for comfortable play.
 Dating back to the program's first season in 2014, the Tigers played their home matches at Mango's Beach Club in Baton Rouge.